 We lost some friends.

-But we gained some really kick-ass new ones.
+But we gained some friends as well.

 And the friends who stayed around the whole time, well they deserve an award and cake.